 In my house, my landlady came home with a huge kumquat tree, an orchid tree and more, flowers taking over the small living room area downstairs.
 Chairs were moved out of the way, the home’s entrance rearranged for the new plants.
 Red lanterns were hung in the gated motorbike parking area and a large Vietnamese flag was installed just outside my room.
 Every day I’d come home to a newfound something – a gift basket, a box of cookies, flowers – on the living room table.

 We presented the flowers to our landlady first, her jaw dropping as the grandma of the house cackled uncontrollably.
 “The crazies upstairs got us Tet gifts – imagine that!” was the most literal of translations.
 We handed over the basket and the envelopes for her kids.
-She was a bit flabbergasted; apparently no tenants had given her Tet gifts before.
+Apparently no tenants had given her Tet gifts before.
 It made sense, we told her, as she had accepted us and adopted us into the house more as family than paying guests, so the least we could do was contribute as a family member would.
 Plus, it was fun to participate in the Tet rush.

 For the big dinner, the remaining furniture was dragged out of the living room and tables set up in the small courtyard that normally served as a motorcycle parking lot.
 The lobby of the building was packed with rented tables and pink tableclothes; the pig was roasted in the alleyway right outside.
 At least 50 people were stuffed into this tiny space, drinking copious amounts of beer and whiskey, yelling over each other’s drunken revelry.